aws-samples/eks-alb-istio-with-tls/README.md

 kubectl get po
 ```

 You will notice that there are two containers running in each pod.

 ![Kubernetes Pods for yelb Application](./yelb-images/yelb-istio-injection.png)
-Figure 03: Kubernetes Pods for yelb Application
+###### *Figure 03: Kubernetes Pods for yelb Application*

 ### Generate self-signed TLS certificates

 Generate self-signed certificates.
-We will use key/pair to encrypt traffic from ALB to [Istio Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/).
+We will use a key/pair to encrypt traffic from ALB to [Istio Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/).

 ```bash
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes \